DragonRuby/lightstorm/README.md

 # Lightstorm (working name)

-Simplified version of Firestorm targeting C instead of machine code directly.
+Simplified version of [Firestorm](https://www.youtube.com/watch?v=NfMX-dFMSr0) targeting C instead of machine code directly.

-## Local Build Setup
+## Development Setup

+You can either use a codespace or a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers).
+For a local setup, follow the steps below.

 ### Install Dependencies